 This is a subject I am very passionate about.
 When students learn the whole story of the forming of this nation, they own their American heritage.
 And when they own this heritage, they develop a patriotism and a belief in our system that follows them into adhulthood.
 That’s when they will make decisions that affect the entire country.
 They will act and live and vote and spend according to their beliefs and understanding of how this country works.

 And if they’re like me, they’ll cry when someone sings the Star Spangled Banner, or when they watch Schoolhouse Rock‘s “The Shot Heard Round the World” or read Patrick Henry’s address to the Virginia Burgesses.
 This history will be real and the effects of it today will be real, and the need to preserve it will be real.

 After the French and Indian War, King George began taxing the American colonists to pay for that war.
 (The war was also fought in Europe, and the colonies had no part in those foreign affairs.)
 But he neglected to get their input.
 You know, taxation without representation?
-This led to all sorts of outrage, including the Boston Tea Party, and the battles of Lexington and Concord.
+New taxes and rules led to all sorts of outrage, including the Boston Tea Party, and the battles of Lexington and Concord.
 The First Continental Congress was held as the colonies united in their desire for independence.

 - George Washington (Sower Series) – Chapter 8

 - The Light and the Glory Chapter 14

 - George Washington, Writings – Commander of the Continental Army 1775-1783

 - Paul Revere’s Ride by Henry Wadsworth Longfellow (illustrate by Ted Rand)

 - The Boston Tea Party by Steven Kroll